Pumpkins for Sale

 Picking fresh apples is one of my family’s favorite traditions.
 Sometimes we go to the orchards just to go on a hayride and sample all the Minnesota apple varieties in the store.

-I always get some apple butter, caramel, and cider before I leave.
-Other times we’ll come home with bushels of apples to can and bake with.
+I always get apple butter, caramel, and cider before I leave.
+Other times we come home with bushels of apples to can and bake with.

-We’ll spend the next couple of weeks preparing pies, fillings, butter, sauces, and jellies to last us the year.
-Ok, truthfully it probably only lasts a few months before we devour it.
+We spend the next couple of weeks making pies, fillings, butter, sauces, and jellies.
+Truthfully, it only lasts a few months before we devour it.

-We are so lucky in the Twin Cities to have so many different apple orchards close by.
-You can start picking in late September with this family-friendly activity.
+We are lucky in the Twin Cities to have so many apple orchards close by.
+You can start picking in early to mid-September with this family-friendly activity.

-Make sure to call ahead to see if you can pick your own.
-My favorite location is Aamodt’s Apple Farm in Stillwater or MN Harvest in Jordan.
+Call ahead to see if you can pick your own.
+My favorite locations are Aamodt’s Apple Farm in Stillwater and MN Harvest in Jordan.

-For a list of the best apple orchards in town, make sure to click here: 17 Best Apple Orchards in Minnesota
+For a list of the best apple orchards in town, click here: 17 Best Apple Orchards in Minnesota

 Apple Picking, Autumn in Minnesota